GrimyOps/lens-coding-public/README.md

 # Lens Coding™

 ### The Structure Beneath the Prompt, Without Changing the Model
 **A fail-containment framework with constraint-aware guardrails for reliable human–AI collaboration**

 **Open methodology.
 Protected trademark.
 Free to use.
 Attribution required.**

-The Lens Coding framework is freely available for study, implementation, and commercial use.
-The "Lens Coding™" name and official certification claims are protected to prevent misleading authority.

-[Use it freely.
-Just don't falsely claim our endorsement.]

 ---

 ## Overview

-**Lens Coding™** is a lightweight, constraint-aware methodology for structuring **problem context** *before* it is processed by an AI system.
+**Lens Coding™** is a lightweight, constraint-aware methodology for structuring
+**problem context** *before* it is processed by an AI system.

-Lens Coding does not modify AI models, automate decisions, or rely on hidden chain-of-thought.
+Lens Coding does **not** modify AI models, automate decisions, or rely on hidden chain-of-thought.

 Instead, it improves the quality and reliability of AI output by **structuring the context in which the model reasons**.

-Lens Coding is designed to make AI failure modes **explicit, traceable, and containable** in constraint-heavy, medium- to high-stakes environments.
+Lens Coding is designed to make AI failure modes
+**explicit, traceable, and containable** in constraint-heavy, medium- to high-stakes environments.

 In short:

 > Lens Coding encodes clarity, constraints, and perspective beneath the prompt
 > so AI systems reason within **explicit, human-defined boundaries**.

 ---

 ## Why Lens Coding Exists

-Large Language Models are capable, but in real-world, high-uncertainty environments they often struggle with:
+Large Language Models are powerful, but in real-world, high-uncertainty environments they often struggle with:

 - Implicit or forgotten constraints